Table Of Contents

 Walking through the narrow streets feels like time travel, with neon signs advertising games and foods that have remained popular for decades.

-The area's kushikatsu restaurants serve deep-fried skewers following traditional recipes that have been passed down through generations of local families.
+The area's kushikatsu restaurants serve deep-fried skewers, following traditional recipes passed down through generations of local families.

 The communal sauce bowls, shared among all customers, represent the trust and community spirit that characterizes Osaka's social culture.